 - In 2013, Johnson & Johnson co-developed an innovative potato-based surfactant with a supplier that is a potential alternative to a palm- based surfactant.
 While this innovation is not a “silver bullet” for the breadth of ingredients currently made with palm oil, it is an example of how innovation can be part of the solution to deforestation.

-- In 2014, we became members of The Forest Trust (TFT), an international nonprofit helping companies like us that are committed to transparent supply chains.
-In the same year, we worked with The Forest Trust (TFT) to develop and implement our Responsible Palm Oil Sourcing Criteria, which outline our expectations for the sources of palm oil entering our supply chains.
+- In 2014, we became members of Earthworm Foundation (EF), an international nonprofit helping companies like us that are committed to transparent supply chains.
+In the same year, we worked with the Earthworm Foundation (EF) to develop and implement our Responsible Palm Oil Sourcing Criteria, which outline our expectations for the sources of palm oil entering our supply chains.
 The criteria specifically address controversial sources of deforestation and social practices that will not be tolerated in our palm oil derivatives supply chains.
 We have also updated our criteria to adopt the High Carbon Stock Approach, which includes High Conservation Value (HCV) and Free Prior and Informed Consent (FPIC).

 - In 2016, we started to source RSPO-certified segregated soap noodles from a Palm Oil Innovation Group (POIG) member, equaling approximately 12% of our total palm oil and palm kernel oil consumption.